 The following article is the most thorough and informative article written on the second anniversary of the earthquake in Haiti.
-Another excellent article in the same issue of New Internationalist examines earthquake aid funding to Haiti, Where did all the money go?--CHAN editors.
+Another excellent article in the same issue of New Internationalist examines earthquake aid funding to Haiti, Where did all the money go?--CHIP editors.

 By Phillip Wearne, New Internationalist, January/February 2012